Species and location

 - Global GAP

 - Global Aquaculture Alliance's (GAA) Best Aquaculture Practices (BAP) - 2-star to 4-star*

 *1-star BAP certification covers the processing plant only and is not recognized for the ODP's purposes.

 This category indicates that some but not all fishery assessment units or vessels involved in the fishery are certified.
 Where further information on the certified fishery units is required please see the FishSource profile or relevant public certification report.

 Aquaculture Improvement Project (AIP)s are defined by FishSource as “an alliance of producers, processors, suppliers, and buyers working together to address sustainability issues in a fish farming zone via better management, policies, and/or data collection and reporting.”
-Further information about an AIP can usually be found on FishSource.
+Further information about an AIP can usually be found on FishSource or the AIP Directory.

 Some Product from FIP Fisheries: